 What Does Code P0455 Mean?

 The evaporative emission control (EVAP) system prevents fuel vapors from escaping into the atmosphere.
+You can learn everything there is to know about evaporative emission control (EVAP) systems by reading this article.
 The fuel vapors from the fuel tank are absorbed and stored by charcoal pellets in the charcoal canister.
 The vent control valve is controlled by the engine control module (ECM) and allows air to flow into the charcoal canister to purge the gas vapors into the engine air intake to be burned.
 The flow of the gas vapors from the charcoal canister to the engine air intake is controlled by a purge valve.
 The vent control valve is normally opened when the engine is on, and the purge volume control valve is normally closed and is controlled by the ECM to open when it is ready to purge the stored fuel vapors from the charcoal canister.